raiden-network/raiden/docs/overview_and_guide.rst

 Additional dependencies for development installations
 -----------------------------------------------------

-- You need to make sure that your system has ``solc``, the ethereum solidity compiler installed.
+- You need to make sure that your system has ``solc``, the Ethereum Solidity compiler installed.
 Refer to `its documentation`_ for the installation steps.
 - You will also need to obtain the `system dependencies for pyethapp <https://github.com/ethereum/pyethapp/#installation-on-ubuntudebian>`_.